webtrees/webtrees.github.io/_user/privacy.md

 Privacy restrictions are added in the same way as other facts such as birth, marriage and death.

-(Note, you can also add a privacy restriction to a record using the “Privacy rules” in the tree’s privacy settings.
+If a record does not have a privacy restriction, then webtrees looks at the “Privacy rules” in the tree’s privacy settings.

+You can set a rule for all records of a specific type (except individual and family — which have special logic).

+You can also set a rule for a specific record.
 This function is designed for people who use webtrees to display data that is maintained in another application, and which does not support privacy restrictions.
-You should add privacy restrictions to the records themselves wherever possible.)
+You should add privacy restrictions to the records themselves wherever possible.

-If a record does not have a privacy restriction, then webtrees looks at the “Privacy rules” in the tree’s privacy settings.
-You can set a default rule for all record types except individual and family (which have special logic).
-By default, new trees have rules to make sources, repositories and submitters private.
+By default, new trees have rules to make all sources, repositories and submitters private.

-If there is no privacy rule for the record type, then webtrees uses the following logic for each record type.
+If there is no privacy rule for the record, then webtrees uses the following logic for each record type.

 ### Individual records